ENG 101 Pilot

 The Annotation Readings for this week are:

-My advice here is don’t let the instructions fool you.
 The Duffy reading is the most important reading here in my opinion.
-I read the first two and attempted the quiz, and it wasn’t until I read the Duffy reading in its entirety did everything ‘click’ to me.
+I read the first two and attempted the quiz, and it wasn’t until I read the Duffy reading in it’s entirety did everything ‘click’ to me.

 Ann N. Amicucci’s Essay uses Social Media to reveal a few things about rhetorical choices we make online and how they can relate to work done in academia.
 In this article we touch on concepts such as:

-- Interdiscursivity – can be thought of as a rhetorical choice that is influenced by another other writer(s).
-For Example, the way we format citations, or even the way in which we start an essay with a statistic may have been implicitly learned from someone other source.
+• Interdiscursivity – can be thought of as a rhetorical choice that is influenced by other writer(s).
+For Example, the way we format citations, or even the style in which we choose to start an essay (potentially with a statistic) may sometimes be implicitly learned from some other writer.

-Ann does a good job explaining what rhetorical choices are without actually diving into what the word ‘Rhetorical’ actually means, which I think is hilarious.
+Ann does a good job explaining what rhetorical choices are without actually diving too deeply into what the word ‘Rhetorical’ actually means, which I think is hilarious.

 Corrine E. Hinton’s Essay really shines in the context of deconstructing writing assignments into smaller action items, which makes them more manageable both emotionally and intellectually.
 I really like this one and wish I had something similar in high school.